LukasForst/BSY/report/report.md

 Firstly, we needed all IP addresses of machines of our schoolmates to spam the network with our traffic.
 That one was easy - we simply took IP address of every host on the network which had ssh port opened.

 Secondly, we had to figure out how to spam the network so the packets would appear in a pcap (the targeted machines had only TCP port 22 opened).
 After a while of playing, we found out that UDP packet - sent even to closed port - appears in the captured pcap.
 That was brilliant, we would just spam random UDP ports with our subliminal message.

-An example packet can be seen below:
+We implemented the UDP spammer as a python3.7 [script](https://github.com/LukasForst/BSY/blob/master/hacks/ncat_spammer/ncat_spammer.py) and an example packet can be seen below:

 ```
 23:57:28.251061 IP 192.168.1.150.60526 > 192.168.1.132.52272: UDP, length 68
 E..`..@.@............n.0.L._FROM PORT 80 SERVING /files/ff/1a219642941c4e9d82992318446e7a9e.txt
 ```

-Lastly, we implemented our Golang application which would create the backdoor user for us.
+Lastly, we implemented our [Golang application](https://github.com/LukasForst/BSY/tree/master/hacks/go-exploit) which would create the backdoor user for us.
 Also, to be completely sure about what's going on, the binary would be sending logs back to our machine via HTTP POST requests about the progress.

 ### Results